 Aquifers in the area consist of the Greensand and El Dorado aquifers of the Sparta Formation, which are collectively referred to as the single Sparta Formation USDW.
 Public water supply in the area is supplied by El Dorado Water Utilities with partial supply from the Greensand and El Dorado aquifers (ADH, 2021).
 The EDCC owns and operates approximately 3 on-site and 11 off-site water supply wells (WSWs) within the AoR, all screened within the Sparta Formation USDW.
 Groundwater samples will be collected from a subset of these EDCC wells (WSW4 and WSW6) during the baseline, injection, and post-injection phases of the project.
 Drilling pad water supply wells will also be sampled during the baseline phase of the CCS project.
-An adaptive groundwater sampling program will be initiated with more frequent monitoring events and/or additional locations should indications of carbon dioxide be suspected in the Tokio Sandstone (via the ACZ monitor well) or in the near-surface monitoring points.
+An adaptive groundwater sampling program (frequency of sampling increases with triggers) will be initiated with more frequent monitoring events and/or additional locations should indications of carbon dioxide leakage be confirmed in the Tokio Sandstone (via the ACZ monitor well) or in the near-surface monitoring points.
+An adaptive fluid sampling (increase in sampling) program, to be agreed upon with the EPA, will be initiated with more frequent monitoring events if the sample indicates CO2 leakage, e.g. in the form of the detection of tracers in the sample.